General questions

 We work closely with the Care Quality Commission, who independently regulate all healthcare providers in the UK.
 Our identity verification process reflects their recommendations and help us ensure that our service is safe, secure, and effective.

 Alongside the ID we will also require a selfie to compare and check the two match.
-Once submitted, you are free to use the skindoc platform and we will aim to verify your ID within 24 hours.
+Once submitted, you are free to book a service via your skindoc account and we will aim to verify your ID within 24 hours.

 You can view your verification status from your skindoc profile.